 Lately, many manufacturers are designing robotic vacuums that can be connected to the internet via Wi-Fi.
 This allows the device to be controlled and monitored using a cellphone.
-I consider this an unnecessary frill, but other, more tech-savvy, individuals do appreciate this option.
+I consider this an unnecessary frill, but more tech-savvy individuals do appreciate this option.

 Cleaning Patterns and Scheduling